-3. Release the parking brake.
-If both warning lights turn off, the EBD system may be malfunctioning.
+4. Release the parking brake.

+If both warning lights turn off:

+The EBD system may be malfunctioning.
 Drive carefully to the nearest SUBARU dealer and have the system inspected.

-4. If both warning lights illuminate again and remain illuminated after the engine has been restarted, shut down the engine again, apply the parking brake, and check the brake fluid level.
-Refer to "Brake fluid" \$\approx 11-19.
+If both warning lights illuminate again and remain illuminated after restarting the engine:

+1. Turn off the engine again.

+3. Check the brake fluid level.
+For details about checking the brake fluid level, refer to "Checking the fluid level" a 11-19.

-5. If the brake fluid level is not below the "MIN" mark, the EBD system may be malfunctioning.
+• If the brake fluid level is not below the "MIN" mark, the EBD system may be malfunctioning.
 Drive carefully to the nearest SUBARU dealer and have the system inspected.

-6. If the brake fluid level is below the "MIN" mark, DO NOT drive the vehicle.
+• If the brake fluid level is below the "MIN" mark, DO NOT drive the vehicle.
 Instead, have the vehicle towed to the nearest SUBARU dealer for repair.

-• Driving with the brake system warning light illuminated is dangerous.
+- Driving with the brake system warning light on is dangerous.
 This indicates your brake system may not be working properly.
-If the light remains illuminated, have the brakes inspected by a SUBARU dealer immediately.

-• If at all in doubt about whether the brakes are operating properly, do not drive the vehicle.
+If the light remains on, have the brakes inspected by a SUBARU dealer immediately. - If at all in doubt about whether the brakes are operating properly, do not drive the vehicle.
 Have your vehicle towed to the nearest SUBARU dealer for repair.